 4. The Davidson Fellows Scholarship

-According to Forbes, the Davidson Fellows Scholarship is reserved for only the most exceptional applicants -- namely those age 18 and under who have created a notable piece of work in the fields of STEM, literature, music or philosophy.
+According to Forbes, the Davidson Fellows Scholarship is reserved for only the most exceptional applicants — namely those age 18 and under who have created a notable piece of work in the fields of STEM, literature, music or philosophy.
 There is also another, more general "Outside the Box" category.
-The program website notes that as of 2014, the fund has awarded nearly $5.3 million in scholarship funds to more than 220 "brilliant young people."
+The program website notes that as of 2016, the fund has awarded nearly $6.7 million in scholarship funds to "extraordinary young people, 18 and under, who have completed a significant piece of work."

 Requirements: All applicants must be age 18 or under by October 1 of the award year (there is no age minimum); additional requirements vary by category.
 U.S. citizens, permanent U.S. residents and citizens stationed overseas on an active U.S. military installation are eligible to apply.
 Winners must be willing to attend an award reception in Washington D.C., though the foundation will cover all travel and lodging expenses.
 Funds can be applied to a diversity of college expenses.